My zero waste journey as a mum

 As our sleep improved, we ditched those pouched or jarred organic foods and start preparing whole organic foods at home.
 We love using blender and my daughter loves smooth texture of smoothies.
 Another thing is to stop buying fruits & veggies wrapped individually in plastic and refuse to use plastic bags at the shops.
 Take your own shopping bags with you.
 Don’t use plastic bags for putting loose items.
 Just take them loose or grab a paper bag from the mushroom section.
 Find your local fruit & veggie delivery business that uses minimal packaging or visit your local bulk food shops (We have the Source, NakedFoods & Scoop Wholefoods in Australia for example) Instead of plastic plates, bowls, cups & cutlery, Try using bamboo ones.
 Also say no to mini packaged juices that come with plastic straws.
 Get a juicer and have fun making your own juice with your kids.
 My daughter liked using bamboo cups & bamboo straws when she was transitioning from bottles, sippy cups to straw cups.

 I tried using so many different bamboo toothbrushes on the market and love Bamkiki ones the most out of everything I tried.
 I love holding the bamboo handle every morning, making me feel closer to the mother nature.
 They donate 5% of their profits to the Great Barrier Reef Foundation and that’s also what I really love about them.
-We avoid using soaps & shampoos that come in plastic dispenser and use solid soaps and shampoo bars.
+(Their products are available on my online eco shop and you will find the link to order yours at the end of this page) We avoid using soaps & shampoos that come in plastic dispenser and use solid soaps and shampoo bars.
 We stoped buying liquid laundry detergent that comes in plastic bottles and started using powder ones that come in a little paper box while experimented using soap berries.
 We stoped buying toilet rolls that came wrapped in plastic and instead use Who Gives a Crap ones that come wrapped in recycled paper and in a cardboard box.

 No matter how plastic-free I wanted to keep our home, I couldn’t control what others give us as gifts so we still ended up collecting some plastic toys and I guess that’s just part of life.
 We can always give things away to others instead of throwing things away.
 I always look for wooden or bamboo toys or things made of recycled materials or FSC certified when looking for a toy for my daughter.
 And we stopped using balloons for (birthday) parties.